serviejs/popsicle/README.md

 #### Transportation Layers

 Creating a custom transportation layer is just a matter creating an object with `open`, `abort` and `use` options set.
-The open method should set any request information required between called as `request.raw`.
-Abort must abort the current request instance, while `open` must **always** resolve the promise.
+The open method should set any request information required between called as `request._raw`.
+Abort must abort the current request instance, while `open` must **always** resolve to a promise.
 You can set `use` to an empty array if no plugins should be used by default.
 However, it's recommended you keep `use` set to the defaults, or as close as possible using your transport layer.

 ## TypeScript

 This project is written using [TypeScript](https://github.com/Microsoft/TypeScript) and [typings](https://github.com/typings/typings).
-From version `1.3.1`, you can install the type definition using `typings`.
+Since version `1.3.1`, you can install the type definition using `typings`.

 ```
 typings install npm:popsicle --save